Arboriculture

 GROWING TREES FROM SEED: A practical guide to growing native trees, vines and shrubs

 Henry Kock, w/ Paul Aird, John Ambrose, Gerald Waldron.
 A user-friendly reference to growing native trees from seeds within as little as ten (10) years.
 Discusses the secret to success – knowing what seeds to collect and how to prepare and propagate them.
-Covers the ecology, abundance, fruit characteristics and edibility of 200+ native species.
+Covers the ecology, abundance, fruit characteristics and edibility of more than two hundred (200) native species.
 Provides expert guidance on: when to gather fruits and how to extract seeds; when and how to germinate the seed; seed treatment, including a seed-treatment guide; transplanting, and; expected growth rate.
 “There is no better book on how to grow native trees from seed than this.”
 8-1/2 x 11, 280p, 70 color photos, 240 b&w illustrations, seed-treatment guide, 2008.
+OVERSIZE.

 MOLECULAR GENETICS AND BREEDING OF FOREST TREES